How to Deal with Bad Airbnb Guests

 This infographic describes guest red flags that Airbnb hosts should watch out for.

-Red Flags to Watch for Before Accepting a Reservation
+Red Flags to Watch For Before Accepting a Reservation

 No matter how experienced you are as a host, spotting warning signs early is critical to avoiding bad guests.
 Subtle red flags in a guest's profile or messages can indicate a higher risk of issues during the guest’s stay.